vfarcic/devops24/manuscript/04-helm.md

 shP7Fcsb9g
 ```

 Please copy the output and return to Jenkins` login screen in your browser.
-Type *admin* into the *User* field, paste the copied output into the *Password* field, and click the *log in* button.
+Type *admin* into the *User* field, paste the copied output into the *Password* field and click the *log in* button.

 Mission accomplished.
 Jenkins is up-and-running without us spending any time writing YAML file with all the resources.
 It was set up automatically with the administrative user and probably quite a few other goodies.
 We'll get to them later.
 For now, we'll "play" with a few other `helm` commands that might come in handy.